Estimated reading time: 6 minutes

 So what does it take to become an electrician?

 If you’re curious about becoming an electrician, we’d love for you to consider InterCoast Colleges.
 If you’d like to see what we can do for you, request more information from us!
-You can also call to schedule a campus virtual tour to see for yourself what we’re able to offer.
+You can also call to schedule a campus virtual tour to see what we’re able to offer for yourself.